Attack targets a military post delivering services to a refugee camp on Syrian border

-At least six members of Jordan’s security forces were killed in the bombing, which was launched from the Syrian side of the border in what the government suspects was an attack by ISIS militants.
+At least six members of Jordan’s security forces were killed Tuesday in a suicide car bombing launched from the Syrian side of the border in what the government suspects was an attack by ISIS militants.

 The car bombing, which Jordan’s government described as a “cowardly terrorist attack,” killed four border guards, a civil defense worker and a national security official, a military statement said.

 Gen. Mashal Mohammad Al Zabin, King Abdullah II’s adviser for military affairs, ordered the northern and northeastern border areas with Syria closed, according to the military.
 Security officials will consider any individuals or vehicles in the area without prior coordination as enemy targets, the military said.